carsonchan12345/Useless-Pokemon/README.md

 Presenter: Player can click on the button to do PoweUp, evolution, sell , rename process.
 It will update Player class data and update the UI immediately.

-### Major Model

-#### Pokemon Class

-In a real-world situation, the pokemon list may modify constantly.
-We decide to create pokemon.xml to make it easily updated and modify.
-Our pokemon class read pokemon.xml to acquire data.
-Below is an example in pokemon.xml.

-	<Pokemon Id="1" Name="Bulbasaur" Hp="10" Attack="5" EvolveLv="25" Evolve="Ivysaur" Lv= "5" Cp="77" Type="grass" Height="2.04" Weight="15.2" Skill1="Comet Punch" Skill2="Rage" Skill3="null" Skill4="null" Price="100"></Pokemon>
-	<Pokemon Id="2" Name="Ivysaur" Hp="15" Attack="7" EvolveLv="-1" Evolve="null" Lv= "10" Cp="107" Type="grass" Height="3.03" Weight="28.7" Skill1="Comet Punch" Skill2="null" Skill3="null" Skill4="null" Price="150"></Pokemon>

-Pokemon class create properties for each above attribute to let our developer easy to implement.
-For the pokemon evolution, when the pokemon achieve EvolveLv, the pokemon can evolve(Evolve!="null").
-The evolution form is the next id of the pokemon.

-#### Player Class

-For the player class, player class records the player information such as player's pokemon, money, and so on.
-It uses void AddPokemon to add the pokemon object to the MyPokemon List.
-Also, the singleton pattern ensures that the entire system only instantiates one object.